Karanja6/Admin-Data-Management/DEPLOYMENT.md

 1. **Build Fails**: Ensure all dependencies are installed
 2. **404 Errors**: Check that the SPA routing is configured correctly
-3. **Environment Variables**: Make sure they're set in your deployment platform
+3. **Permission Denied**: The build process has been simplified to avoid this issue
-4. **CORS Issues**: Configure your Supabase project settings
+4. **Environment Variables**: Not required for basic deployment - app works with demo data

 ### For Vercel:
 - Check the deployment logs in the Vercel dashboard